meethune/VectorRelay/docs/API_KEY_SETUP.md

-# 🔐 API Key Setup Guide
+# 🔐 Local Development API Key Setup

+**⚠️ Note:** API keys are **no longer required for production deployment**.
+Management endpoints are disabled in production for security, and cron triggers handle all automation internally.

-This guide explains how to set up API key authentication for management endpoints (`/api/trigger-ingestion` and `/api/process-ai`).
+This guide is **only for local development** if you want to test management endpoints manually.

-## Why API Keys?

-Management endpoints are restricted to **GitHub Actions only** for security:
-- Prevents public access to expensive AI operations
-- Protects against resource exhaustion attacks
-- Ensures only your automated workflow can trigger ingestion

 ---

+## 📋 Production vs Development

+### Production (Cloudflare Workers)
+- ✅ **No API key needed**
+- ✅ Cron triggers run automatically every 6 hours
+- ✅ Management endpoints (`/api/trigger-ingestion`, `/api/process-ai`) return HTTP 403
+- ✅ Public endpoints (`/api/stats`, `/api/threats`, `/api/search`) work without auth

+### Development (Local Testing)
+- 🔧 **Optional API key for testing**
+- 🔧 Allows manual triggering of `/api/trigger-ingestion` and `/api/process-ai`
+- 🔧 Useful for debugging feed processing
+- 🔧 Configured via `.dev.vars` file

+---

-## 🚀 Setup Instructions
+## 🚀 Setup for Local Development (Optional)

+If you want to test management endpoints locally, follow these steps:

-### Step 1: Generate a Secret API Key
+### Step 1: Generate a Development API Key

-Generate a strong random key (32+ characters):
+Generate any random string for local testing:

 ```bash
 # On Linux/macOS: